What is AVID?

-There is a strong curricular focus on leadership development as the ultimate goal of the AVID program is to support students to become educated and responsible participants and leaders in society.
-Community service is advocated throughout the program as students are encouraged to be active members of their school and community.
+There is a strong curricular focus on leadership development as the ultimate goal of the AVID Elective is to support students to become educated and responsible participants and leaders in society.
+Community service is advocated throughout the course as students are encouraged to be active members of their school and community.

-Students are taken on field trips to various colleges and universities throughout their time in the program to familiarize them with the many post-secondary options available.
+Students are taken on field trips to various colleges and universities throughout their time in the AVID Elective to familiarize them with the many post-secondary options available.

 College and Career Readiness Skills

 AVID students will maintain satisfactory citizenship and character in all classes.

 AVID students will maintain the district 90% attendance policy.

 AVID students will maintain a minimum 2.0 in 7th and 8th grade and 2.5 in 9th -12th grade overall GPA without an F in any class.

 AVID students will enroll in college-preparatory courses, including accelerated and/or advanced placement courses.